nus-mmsys/LibreDF/README.md

 	  latex (reference manuals in latex)
 	  html (reference manuals in html)
 	filters (implementation of the filters)
-	tmf (implementations of factories used by application developers) tools (tools to be used by filter implementors) types (implementation of new buffer types)
+	tmffactory (implementations of factories used by application developers) tools (tools to be used by filter implementors) types (implementation of new buffer types)
 	LICENCE